sudebyhn/sudebyhn/README.md

 - 🌱 I’m currently learning **a piece of everything**

--  2024 Goals: Learn more about **in the field of artificial intelligence ,data science and software **
+-  2025 Goals: Learn more about **in the field of artificial intelligence  and software **

 - 📫 How to reach me **sude.bayhan@outlook.com**